Reconstructing the kinetic chemotaxis kernel using macroscopic data: well-posedness and ill-posedness: Framing a PDE-constrained optimization problem

 The convergence of GD in~\eqref{eq:GradientDescentStep} is guaranteed for a suitable step size if the objective function is convex.
 Denoting $H_K\C$ the Hessian function of the loss function, we need $H_K\C>0$ at least in a small neighborhood around $K_\star$.
 In~\cite{WrightRecht_2022_OptimizationforDataAnalysis}, a constant step size $\eta_n = \eta =\frac{2\lambda_{\min}}{\lambda_{\max}^2}$ is recommended with $\lambda_{\min}, \lambda_{\max}$ denoting the smallest and largest eigenvalues of $H_K\C(K_\star)$.
 More sophisticated methods include line search for the step size or higher order methods are also possible, see e.g.~\cite{Ren_ReviewNumericsTransportBasedImag,WrightRecht_2022_OptimizationforDataAnalysis}.

-To properly set up the problem, we make some general assumptions and fix some notations. \begin{assumption} We make assumptions to ensure the well-posedness of the forward problem in a feasible set, in particular: \begin{itemize} \item We will work locally in $K$, so we assume in a neighbourhood $\mathcal{U}_{K_\star}$ of $K_\star$, there is a constant $C_K$ so that for all $K\in \mathcal{U}_{K_\star}$:
+To properly set up the problem, we make some general assumptions and fix some notations. \begin{assumption} We make assumptions to ensure the well-posedness of the forward problem in a feasible set, in particular: \begin{itemize} \item We will work locally in $K$, so we assume in a neighbourhood $\mathcal{U}_{K_\star}$ of $K_\star$, there is a constant $C_K$ { that uniformly bounds all $\hat K\in \mathcal{U}_{K_\star}$:}